 Metford

-One of Maitland’s growing suburbs, Metford is a suburb that symbolizes a mix of the old and the new.
+One of Maitland’s fastest growing suburbs, Metford is a suburb that symbolises a mix of the old and the new.
 Heritage-listed buildings such as Metford Train Station mark the city’s humble beginnings but the development of a skate park shows how the city itself is an anchor for families in the Hunter region.

-Understanding Maitland Property Trends
+Understanding Maitland property trends

-Despite this, Maitland still sits as the prime real estate for the Hunter Region.
+Despite this, Maitland still sits as the prime real estate for the Hunter region.
 Thanks to more affordable housing and excellent infrastructure, the city is expected to grow tremendously over the coming years – an aspect that will continue to drive Maitland property trends higher in the coming future.